nadawoud/NYTimesNews/README.md

   <img src="article-list.png" width="300" max-width="90%" alt="Article list" />
   <img src="article.png" width="300" max-width="90%" alt="Article's details" />
 </p>
+## UI Built Completely Programmatically

+I chose to build all UI elements programmatically for this app -though I really love Storyboards- because I wanted to build a complete app without a single Storyboard.

 ## Architecture

 The architecture used for this app is MVC-N. Classic Model-View-Controller with a Networking Manger to handle network calls.
+As the app is only a couple of screens, I thought MVC will suffice and be a good architecture for such small app.

 ## Tools and Frameworks